dawid-kaminski/Merch/README.md

 ### Acknowledgments

-#### Book Bazar Project is my fourth repository in which I have recreated a small website for training purposes.
+#### Merch Project is my fourth repository in which I have recreated a small website for training purposes.
 I wanted to advance my skills as a React Developer and create a something I haven't tried before.
 I have designed a website which resembles an online shop where the user can create their own tshirt with personalized tags.
 &nbsp;